Michael Piller: Early life and career

 Piller was born to a Jewish family in Port Chester, New York.
-With parents who were both involved in writing; Gene Piller, his father, was a Hollywood screenwriter and his mother, Ruth Roberts, was a songwriter.
+His parents were both involved in writing; Gene Piller, his father, was a Hollywood screenwriter and his mother, Ruth Roberts, was a songwriter and composer.
 He planned to be a scriptwriter from an early age, but a college lecturer discouraged him, and Piller started out in television working as an Emmy Award-winning journalist for CBS News in New York, WBTV in Charlotte, North Carolina, and WBBM-TV in Chicago, Illinois.
 However, he then moved to Los Angeles, California and the entertainment side of television in the late 1970s, working as a censor and then a programming executive for CBS.
 While at the network, he became director of dramas based on fact and program practices.
 He began writing scripts for television, and after selling a script to Cagney & Lacey and another to Simon & Simon, he was offered a staff writing position on Simon & Simon, where he stayed for three years, becoming a producer.

 Piller attended the University of North Carolina at Chapel Hill, where he was a member of the Pi Lambda Phi fraternity.
 He married Sandra in 1981; they had three children.

-In 1987, together with Van Gordon Sauter, he developed a reality/medical series for MGM/UA Television called The Doctor's Office.
+In 1987, together with Van Gordon Sauter, he developed a reality/medical series for MGM/UA Television called Group One Medical.
 He later teamed with him again in the following year on Hotline, a game-show designed to have interactive elements with the home audience.